 Every Chief Resident wants his or her year to be the best it can be.
 The best for the program, best for patients, best for the residents, and best for the Chief.
 One of the most effective ways to set the highest standards for your own program is to learn from what others have done before.

-In a Leadership Forum for Chief Residents in Ophthalmology, Wesley Millican, President of CareerPhysician, led a round-table discussion on defining best practices for Chief Residents in the learning and teaching environment of an ophthalmology program.
+In a Leadership Forum for Chief Residents, Wesley Millican, President of CareerPhysician, led a round-table discussion on defining best practices for Chief Residents in the learning and teaching environment.

 “Think for a moment about the best things – and the worst things – your Chief Resident did last year,” he said.
 “We’ll make a list of the positives and the negatives and then put together an outline of what your best practices should be.”